 Cornwall is Poldark Country

-So, who's been loving the BBC's latest "can't miss" Sunday night period drama?
-We here on the farm certainly have, and with viewing figures set to exceed 10 million it seems we are not alone.
+So, who's been loving the BBC's new and final series of the "can't miss" Sunday night period drama?
+We here on the farm certainly have, and with viewing figures off the charts it seems we are not alone.

 We have been trying to decide who the main star of the show is, Aidan Turner playing the dashing but down on his luck Captain Ross Poldark, or the Cornish landscape itself?
 The North Cornish coastline features strongly in the programme, and the fact that we enjoyed such great weather last summer when they were filming, just makes the county look all the more enticing.